Skip to main content

 2023 First Prize Winner of the Longwood Gardens International Organ Competition

-The exceedingly great level of musicality, the fearlessness of his performance, and the exacting technical prowess exhibited by Bryan Anderson compelled the jury of the 2023 Longwood Gardens International Organ Competition to name him, out of 10 stellar competitors, the First Prize Winner of this illustrious event, where he received the $40,000 Pierre S. DuPont Prize (the largest cash prize of any competitive organ event).
-The Diapason, which named Bryan to its “20 under 30” Class of 2017, has called his playing “brilliant;” Classical Voice of North Carolina has described his playing as “simply first class.”
+“Musical mastery allied to technical fluency and impeccable taste,” according to head juror Simon Johnson, compelled the jury of the 2023 Longwood Gardens International Organ Competition to award Bryan Anderson the $40,000 Pierre S. DuPont Prize (the largest cash prize of any competitive organ event).
+He was also awarded the Audience Prize.
+The Diapason, which named Bryan to its “20 under 30” Class of 2017, called his playing “brilliant;” Classical Voice of North Carolina described his playing as “simply first class.”

 In the 2023 Longwood Gardens International Organ Competition, Bryan also received the Philadelphia AGO Chapter Prize for the best performance of a prescribed work by the judges.
-He also took prizes at the 2021 Canadian International Organ Competition and the 2019 Longwood Gardens International Organ Competition, and is a past first-prize winner of the Albert Schweitzer Organ Competition.
-Bryan has performed at national and regional conventions of the American Guild of Organists and the Organ Historical Society and has been featured numerous times on American Public Media's Pipedreams.
-He appeared on the album Pipedreams Premieres, vol. 3, performing music of Henry Martin alongside Isabelle Demers, Stephen Tharp, and Ken Cowan.
-Bryan has completed nearly one dozen original orchestral transcriptions, including works by Duruflé, Alkan, Debussy, and Dave Brubeck, and enjoys utilizing these arrangements in recitals.
+He took prizes at the 2021 Canadian International Organ Competition and the 2019 Longwood Gardens International Organ Competition and is a past first-prize winner of the Albert Schweitzer Organ Competition.
+He has performed at national and regional conventions of the American Guild of Organists and the Organ Historical Society.
+Bryan’s recordings have been featured numerous times on American Public Media’s Pipedreams, and he appeared on the album Pipedreams Premieres, vol. 3, performing music of Henry Martin alongside Isabelle Demers, Stephen Tharp, and Ken Cowan.

-Bryan is employed as Director of Music at Saint Thomas’ Episcopal Church and School in Houston, Texas, where he trains all ages of choirs from elementary ages through adults, oversees eight sung services per week, and organizes a concert season of guest artists and in-house ensembles.
-He serves as Co-Manager of the RSCM Gulf Coast choral residency program and has also worked as the Preparatory Choir Director for the Houston Children’s’ Chorus.
-He previously held positions at St. Paul’s United Methodist Church in Houston; Wells Cathedral in Somerset, England; and St. Mark’s Episcopal Church and Tenth Presbyterian Church, both in Philadelphia.
-He also served as an assistant organist of the Wanamaker Grand Court Organ, Philadelphia.
+Bryan has served as Director of Music at Saint Thomas’ Episcopal Church and School, Houston, since 2018, where he oversees eight sung services each week and trains choirs from third grade through adults.
+Bryan also served for years as the Preparatory Chorus director for Houston Children’s Chorus and was previously employed at St. Paul’s United Methodist Church in Houston; Wells Cathedral in Somerset, England; and St. Mark’s Episcopal Church and Tenth Presbyterian Church, both in Philadelphia.

 www.concertartists.com